Travelling with your family during COVID-19

 - During your trip, plan to avoid visiting crowded spaces, poorly ventilated enclosed spaces, as well as any social or mass gatherings such as concerts, events and parties.

-- Plan to bring your own food and drinks where possible.
+- Plan to bring your own food and drinks if you can.

 What should we do if we plan to spend the night away from home?